aerospike/aerospike-client-python/doc/client.rst

         If an index is out of bounds, a parameter error will be returned.
         If a range is partially out of bounds, the valid part of the range will be returned.

+        Comparisons:
+         * A wildcard function is available :meth:`aerospike.CDTWildcard`.
+         * An infinite function is available :meth:`aerospike.CDTInfinite`.

+        Those values are for comparison only and will not be saved in the data.

     .. seealso:: `Lists (Data Types) <https://www.aerospike.com/docs/guide/cdt-list.html>`_.